Kirsten Mosher: Soul Mate 180° (The Other Side Is Here)

 About the Exhibition

-Mosher’s initial project proposal to the Lab featured an image of a pencil piercing an orange which finally evolved into the marble sculpture.
-The artist was looking for a direct way of expressing the concept of an antipode without using a map or globe, which would over emphasize specific places since an antipodal connection can happen with any two opposite places.
-Tending to gravitate toward low tech tools, a pencil and an orange became the starting point of her work.
+Soul Mate 180° was developed with support from LACMA’s Art + Technology Lab.
+Mosher’s initial project proposal featured an image of a pencil piercing an orange, which evolved into the marble sculpture on view at the museum.
+The artist was looking for a direct way of expressing the concept of an antipode without using a map or globe, since an antipodal connection can happen with any two opposite places.
+Soul Mate 180° was intended to not only talk about the architecture of various sides, but also about what’s in between and beyond, such as geographic, cultural, and political spaces.

 About the Program